Folic acid in pregnancy

 The UK government runs an ongoing survey of the nation’s diet called the National Diet and Nutrition Survey (the NDNS).
 The NDNS looks at what people are eating, the levels of vitamins and minerals in the foods being eaten, and whether people are getting enough of what they need.
 The NDNS also measures blood levels for some nutrients, including folic acid.

-As approximately half of all pregnancies in the UK are unplanned(9), NICE recommends that health care professionals should direct any woman who could become pregnant to take at least 400μg of supplemental folic acid every day.(10)
+As approximately half of all pregnancies in the UK are unplanned(5), NICE recommends that health care professionals should direct any woman who could become pregnant to take at least 400μg of supplemental folic acid every day.(6)

 Safety and risks

 Because folic acid is a water soluble vitamin it is a very safe substance.
-It is safe with a daily intake of up to 1,000μg (or 1 milligram).
-(11) (12)
+It is safe with a daily intake of up to 1,000μg (or 1 milligram) is safe.
+(7) (8)

-Deficiency of both folic acid and vitamin B12 can cause forms of anaemia and very high intakes of folic acid may mask vitamin B12 deficiency anaemia.
-Long term intake of more than 5mg would only be prescribed by a doctor, who would use regular blood testing to make sure the patient remains healthy.
-In the rare instances where women may be advised to take very high dose folic acid, for example if there is a family history of NTDs, it is worth considering taking a vitamin B12 supplement at the same time.
+The main risk is that high intakes of folic acid may mask vitamin B12 deficiency anaemia.
+Long term intake of more than 5mg would only be prescribed by a doctor, who would use regular blood testing to make sure you remain healthy.
+They may also suggest taking a supplement of vitamin B12.

 1. Hoffbrand A.V.
 (2001) The History of Folic Acid; British Journal of Haematology; 579-589